-National Movement Opposing Same-Sex Marriage Is Done
+National Movement Opposing Same-Sex Marriage Is Over

 HRC is highlighting a new milestone in the march toward full marriage equality: the fall of the empire opposed to same-sex marriage.
 Widespread losses, sagging poll numbers, and poor investments make it difficult to see how national groups like the so-called National Organization for Marriage remain viable.